LLM student, Sophia Ahmed, tells us more about her experience studying at Birmingham Law School.

 “Lastly, the diverse environment that the Birmingham Law School is proudly home to, reinforces the excellence of the School, in terms of not only benefiting its students by opening such an array of academic and career avenues to them, but in contributing to the wider global community with its legal research.”

 What has been the highlight of your programme?

 “There have been several highlights of studying the Birmingham LLM.
 Firstly, I was fortunate enough to study a diverse array of legal topics, assessed through different methods, to overall enhance my learning capabilities.
 Additionally, the Law School proudly hosts a variety of guest lectures, with renowned figures such as Lady Hale, United Nations Special Rapporteurs, and also a variety of professionals to discuss career prospects and employability with us.
 The final highlight of the programme for me was being able to interact and study with such a passionate and determined cohort of students, who are all equally as enthusiastic about studying the law as myself.”

 What have you learnt from your programme?
-(Skills, knowledge – how will it help you in the future?)

 “The LLM course has equipped me with an all-round good foundation of the commercial, administrative, criminal and theoretical aspects of a legal system.
 I believe that the diversity in modules has prepared me sufficiently for a career in legal research, due to my sound knowledge of a host of core legal disciplines.
 Furthermore, the process of writing the LLM dissertation further allowed me to hone in upon legal disciplines which matched my own interests.
 Additionally, it was extremely easy to find a supervisor willing to aid me, as the members of the Law School are all well-versed in both broader and more niche areas of study.”